phimeyer/phimeyer.github.io/_pages/about.md

   - /about.html
 ---

-I research politics at the Department of Political Science at the Leibniz University Hannover.
-I earned a degree in Politics and Administration from the University of Konstanz and a PhD in Political Science from the University of Mannheim.
-Before joining the Hannover Department, I was affiliated with the Austrian National Election Study and the Methods Department at the University of Vienna, as well as the Social Science Department at the University of Frankfurt.
-My work focuses on party politics, legislative studies and municipal politics.
-I am also interested in novel developments in political methodology, such as Bayesian statistics, automated text analysis and the application of big data in political research

 I am a Research Associate, Teaching Fellow and PhD Student in the Department of Political Science at Leibniz University Hannover, Germany.
+I earned a bachelor degree in Political Science and History form the University of Greifswald and a master degree in Political Science from the University of Bamberg.

 I research politics with particular interest and expertise in:

-► Party politics, party system change and electoral candidates ► European politics, particularly Central and Eastern Europe ► Research methods, mixed-methods and Big (Political) Data
+- Judicial Politics and Judicial Public Relations
+- Political Communication
+- Comparative Political Institutions

+I am also interested in novel developments in political methodology, such as automated text analysis and various applications of big data in political research.